SMillerDev/phpdraft/README.md

 # PHPDraft [![Build Status](https://travis-ci.org/SMillerDev/phpdraft.svg?branch=master)](https://travis-ci.org/SMillerDev/phpdraft) [![Style Status](https://styleci.io/repos/65147997/shield)](https://styleci.io/repos/65147997) [![codecov](https://codecov.io/gh/SMillerDev/phpdraft/branch/master/graph/badge.svg)](https://codecov.io/gh/SMillerDev/phpdraft)
 This is a parser for API Blueprint files in PHP.[1](#dependencies)

+## Dependencies
+PHPDraft requires [drafter](https://github.com/apiaryio/drafter) to be installed.
+Refer to the drafter page for the installation details.
+If you don't want to install drafter, you can pass `-o` to the command to make it use [https://api.apiblueprint.org/parser](https://api.apiblueprint.org/parser)

 ## Usage
 Requires PHP 7.0+ to run.
 Unittests require runkit or uopz For direct usage you can run: